 WHO WE ARE

-Early March 2016, the Service for Foreign Policy Instruments of the European Commission launched the Cultural Diplomacy Platform to support the EU institutions in the implementation of a new ‘EU Strategy for international cultural relations’.
+In the same year, our predecessor the Cultural Diplomacy Platform was launched by the Service for Foreign Policy Instruments of the European Commission in order to support the EU institutions in the implementation of this new strategy.

 WHAT WE DO

 Our mission is to strengthen the EU’s ability to engage meaningfully with different audiences and stakeholders in its partner countries, through enhanced cultural relations and cultural cooperation.

 • Provide policy support on international cultural relations through conducting research, mappings, and in organising local meetings, conferences, workshops, and trainings